-Los Alamos Little Theatre Shows for the upcoming season will be:
+Los Alamos Little Theatre Shows for this season are:

 September 2017: Communicating Doors, by Alan Ayckbourn,